OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `ls -la > ls_cwd_content` to write a script that writes into the file ls_cwd_content the result of the command ls -la

+Use `tall -n 1 iacta >> iacta` to write the script that duplicates the last line of the file iacta